About this site

 This site does not handle payments If we did, we'd need to charge a 30% fee, like other sites do.

 You can easily export a list of these invoices to import into Paypal.
 Note that only people who owe you money are included in this; you'll need to send money to sellers separately.
-Most clubs mail a check for this to avoid Paypal fees.
+Some clubs mail a check to sellers to avoid Paypal fees.

 You do not need to use this feature -- if you'd prefer to use cash, go right ahead.

 While I have better things to do than rat you out to the IRS, you probably do need to charge sales tax in your auctions.
-This is true whether you use this site or not, don't shoot the messenger
+This is true whether you use this site or not, don't shoot the messenger.
+There's an option you can enable for sales tax in the rules.

 Can I give members of my club a different split than non-members?